just-sam-a/protest-xr/README.md

 # ProtestXR
-Repository for the app used during the 3/5 MIHC playlets
+Repository for the app used during the 3/5 MIHC playtest